pratikshadeo24/NormanPD-DataPipeline/README.md

 - Function arguments: page, page_num, tot_pages
 - Return value: split_incidents, which is a list of strings

+### split_all_incidents
+This function is designed to process a block of text (page_text) and extract individual incidents from it
+- Function arguments: page_text, entire page content
+- Return value: list of incidents of particular page

 ### refactor_page_data
 This function processes a list of strings, each representing a line of text extracted from a PDF page, and transforms this text to get data of incident's time, number, location, nature, ORI.